kklouzal/LuminaChat/LuminaChat/LOOKAHEAD_IMPLEMENTATION.md

 ### Automatic Activation

-Once configured, lookahead decoding is automatically used when:
+Lookahead decoding is automatically active:
-1. Lookahead is enabled in the configuration
+1. Lookahead is enabled by default when LlamaManager is created
-2. Configuration parameters are valid
+2. Configuration parameters are automatically validated
-3. LlamaManager calls generation methods
+3. All generation methods use lookahead exclusively

 ## Performance Benefits